-A simple working concept of this instrument can be illustrate in the figure below;
+A simple working concept of Displacer Level Transmitter can be illustrated in the figure below;

 According to Archimedes Principle, the displacer, when submerged in liquid, will ‘lose’ its weight, and this weight loss is proportional to the level of the liquid.